 Learn About Pre-Need Funeral Trusts and Insurance

-Additionally, one of the drawbacks to this type of final expense insurance is many things change over the course of several decades.
-For example, if your funeral home goes out of business, chances are this money is lost.
+Additionally, one of the drawbacks to this type of final expense insurance is that many things can change over the course of several decades.
+For example, if your funeral home goes out of business, chances are this money can be lost.
 The money you place in such a pre-paid account may be used toward some type of investment with a greater return.

 Pre-need Trusts are similar except the money you pay toward the funeral is kept in a special trust account at the bank that gathers interest over time.